cap-js-community/websocket/README.md

 ##### Special operations

-The websocket adapter tries to call the following special operations on the service, if available in service:
+The websocket adapter tries to call the following special operations on the CDS service, if available:

 - `wsConnect`: Callback to notify that a socket was connected
 - `wsDisconnect`: Callback to notify that a socket was disconnected
+- `wsContext`: Callback to notify that a socket changed the event context (details see section Event Contexts)

 #### Bound